lit/lit-element/docs/try/logic.md

 topic: logic
 ---

-Handling conditionals and loops in your LitElement templates is easy.
+Handling logic (for example, loops and conditionals) in your LitElement templates is easy.
 No special annotations, just plain JavaScript expressions.

 Modify your template to add a loop and a conditional.